Cinder Multiple Backends

 Prerequisites

-| OpenStack | 2024.2 Dalmatian with Cinder |
+• OpenStack 2024.2 (Dalmatian) with Cinder services running.

-| Ceph | Running cluster with an volumes RBD pool |
+• Ceph cluster running with volumes RBD pool and cinder user created.

-Step 1: Configure Multiple Backends in cinder.conf
+Step 1: Configure Backends in cinder.conf

-Edit /etc/cinder/cinder.conf on the storage node:
+Edit /etc/cinder/cinder.conf on the storage node to define enabled_backends and driver sections.

 [DEFAULT]